 Believe it or not, this is our final week of content for Season One and my last Sophie Six for the year!
-This week we are exploring the topic of Gender Identity and Body Image, and we are centralizing the conversation around the recent news that the term ‘they’ has officially been introduced as a pronoun in Merriam-Webster dictionary.
+This week we are exploring the topics of Gender Identity and Body Image, and we are centralizing the conversation around the recent news that the term ‘they’ has officially been introduced as a pronoun in Merriam-Webster dictionary.
 ‘They’ is the pronoun used to refer to a single person whose gender identity is nonbinary.
 Let’s dive in by defining some terms, GLAAD defines Gender Identity as your own, internal, personal sense of being a man or a woman (or as someone outside of that gender binary).
 GLAAD also makes the distinction that sexual orientation is describes a person's enduring physical, romantic, and/or emotional attraction to another person (for example: straight, gay, lesbian, bisexual).
 They also explain that transgender people may be straight, lesbian, gay, or bisexual.
 For example, a person who transitions from male to female and is attracted solely to men would be typically identify as a straight woman.
 And lastly, because we will discussing the queer community with regard to this topic, we want to distinguish that the acronym LGBT to describe the lesbian, gay, bisexual, and transgender community.
 The first three letters (LGB) refer to sexual orientation.
 The 'T' refers to issues of gender identity.
 A central theme of this week’s topic is the language we use to describe someone’s gender and identification, therefore having the correct terminology and definitions can be really helpful.

 1. Gender is a Spectrum